Mcorvers/hello-world/README.md

 Hi there,

-It's me Rob.
+It's me Marco.

+WHat do you like to do?

-what are you doing?
+How are you